LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

 Xen is a free and open source software hypervisor under the GNU General Public License (GPL).
-It was originally designed to be a competitor of VMWare.
+It was originally designed to be a competitor of VMware.
 It is currently owned by Citrix and offers a paid support package for it's virtual machine hypervisor/manager XenServer.
 [14] By itself it can be used as a basic hypervisor, similar to QEMU.
 It can also be used with QEMU to provide accelerated hardware virtualization.